 Yellow and orange roses don’t have that advantage.
 Yellow works well with purple, and orange works well with blue.
 Nevertheless, they can be lovely photography subjects, especially if you take a close-up or macro photo.
 They communicate joy and friendship and show love without the romance (though orange roses do hint at something more than friendship, as a bridge between yellow and red).

-White Roses or Roses in Black and White
+Pictures of White Roses or Roses in Black and White

 White roses are often used for weddings, as they symbolize pure love and unity.
 Long ago, they carried the same meaning as red roses, associated with love goddesses, but now they’re more virtuous.
 They don’t have the passion and sensuality of red roses, but instead carry honor, purity, and reverence.